ram02z/dev-comments.nvim/README.md

-# telescope-dev-comments.nvim
+# dev-comments.nvim
-Telescope picker using tree-sitter-comment parser
+List and search for dev comments using tree-sitter-comment parser